 Aside from locating a good physician, it is important to follow the instructions for rest, recuperation, and rehabilitation.
 Naturally, you want to “get better.”
 Highly motivated people with concussions are generally in a rush to return to normal activities ranging from a return to the playing field to returning to work.
 They also struggle with cognitive dissonance caused by the conflict of perhaps appearing fine but feeling lousy and being unwilling to accept the existence of a brain injury.

 In most clinical practices, healthcare providers will maintain a fairly consistent diagnosis without taking the extra steps to “prove” the existence of a brain injury.
 When we handle brain injury cases, we sometimes retain the services of forensic consultants in different specialties to “prove” the injury.
 In the litigation context, we need to do that.
-In the clinical context, a confident diagnostician does require these extra measures that will not be paid or reimbursed by health insurance unless the treatment might change.
+In the clinical context, a confident diagnostician may not require these extra measures that will not be paid or reimbursed by health insurance unless the treatment might change.

 What’s Important to Know about the Events Surrounding the Injury?

-The most compelling details about a head injury related to the loss of consciousness (sometimes referred to as “LOC”), amnesia for events before and/or after the injury, or an altered state of consciousness that can be described as being dazed, confused, or just “out of it.”
+The most compelling details about a head injury are related to the loss of consciousness (sometimes referred to as “LOC”), amnesia for events before and/or after the injury, or an altered state of consciousness that can be described as being dazed, confused, or just “out of it.”
 The most common definition of mild traumatic brain injury used in the United States was adopted by the American Congress of Rehabilitation Medicine (hereafter sometimes referred to as “ACRM”) in 1993.
 These signs and symptoms take on heightened importance when there are no hard neurological signs of injury and if standard clinical neuroimaging is reported as normal.

 It is also important to understand that when insurance companies contest a diagnosis of brain injury, the contest usually focuses on the initial evidence of head injury.
 So it is critically important in the context of potential negligence to identify witnesses and other evidence that can help prove: 1) Loss of consciousness – not moving or responding to commands at the scene at any time including the period before the arrival of the police or paramedics.
 2) Amnesia for events preceding and/or following the traumatic event.
 This can include someone who suffers a concussion and is actively engaged in conversation – even walking around but who cannot remember the events following the injury.
 An example of this phenomenon was the 1994 NFC Championship game involving Hall of Famer Troy Aikman.
 Football, Violence, and Troy Aikman’s Concussion Story: League of Denial (Part 2 of 9) | FRONTLINE.
 3) Being dazed or confused.

 Loss of consciousness of fewer than 30 minutes falls under the definition of mild traumatic brain injury.
 An injured person can experience a LOC for literally a second, minutes, hours, days, weeks, and so on.
 The general rule is that there is a linear relationship between the length of loss of consciousness and the severity of the brain injury, but it does not necessarily follow that that there is a linear relationship between the length of loss of consciousness and the symptom burden of post-concussion syndrome.
 Stewart Casper has been lecturing about the “misclassification of TBI” for years, and issues that he raised are part of the framework for a recent report from the National Academies of Sciences Engineering Medicine entitled “Traumatic Brain Injury: A Roadmap for Accelerating Progress” 2022.
 (PDF is available at http://nap.edu/25394.)

 A witness may be able to identify a loss of consciousness, but it is doubtful that a patient can differentiate between a LOC and a failure to restore memory – indicative of amnesia and a potential problem in an unwitnessed injury.
 The failure to store memory about some event surrounding the injury is a form of amnesia.
 So when the ACRM definition references amnesia, it does not require “Hollywood amnesia” where the protagonist awakens in a hospital bed without memory of who they are or where they are from.
-Instead, amnesia, as used in the ACRM definition, can relate to either continuous memory losses or gaps in memory.
+Instead, amnesia, as used in the ACRM definition, can relate to either loss of continuous memory or gaps in memory.
 Thus a patient seen walking and talking at the scene of a crash might not have complete memories of the event.
 That’s a type of amnesia that is entirely consistent with TBI.
 A patient can also regain consciousness but not experience restoration of continuous memories for over twenty-four hours, and that can justify increasing the classification of brain injury to “moderate.”

 While the classification system for TBI seeks to employ specific criteria, many practitioners generally consider the system to be antiquated.
 As previously noted, it was adopted and published in the early to mid-1990s.
 It evolved more from an attempt to arrive at a consensus based on anecdotal evidence, rather than true scientific evidence.
 Moreover, at the time the ACRM system was adopted, the field lacked evidence of microscopic injury now available with the use of advanced neuroimaging using diffusion tensor imaging and volumetric analysis.
 Thus, somewhat arbitrary labels can, and often do, unjustifiably prejudice a potential brain injury case, underscoring the importance of experienced brain injury physicians and trial lawyers.